Prices for UK customers are listed inc 20% VAT

 The Gaugemaster part is DCC89 and contains two light decoders and one motor decoder.
 The light decoders can not be read by a DCC control station, but the address can be programmed.
 Default is 3, as usual.

-INSTALLATION FIRST LIGHT DECODER
+1. INSTALLATION LIGHT DECODERS

 Remove the plastic piece, the analog slider to change between front/rear light.
 Easiest is to lift it out with tweezers.